 Fig. 2.
 3D-enhanced TIRF microarray in comparison with classical 2D microarray.

 Fig. 3.
-Molecular beacon assay for detection of DNA/RNA and immunoassay for detection of protein markers.
+Molecular beacon assay for detection of DNA/RNA and immunoassay for detection of protein and metabolite markers.